jtl-software/connector-documentation/book/application.rst

 .. danger::
     Please keep in mind that changing the default behaviour of the core requires some advanced knowledge about how the core works.

 The application class is using a `DI container <https://php-di.org/>`_ for handling objects and dependencies internally.
-Because of that it is possible to overwrite most of code functionalities by your own objects.
+Because of this, it is possible to overwrite most of code functionalities by your own objects.

 .. _request_handling: